On This Page

 - contact the patient to introduce themselves,

-- answer any questions the patient may have about the process, and
+- answer any questions the patient may have about the process

 - provide information about how the patient can access funding

-After a thorough investigation, which includes interviewing witnesses and collecting supporting documents, CNO’s Inquiries, Complaints and Reports Committee will review a detailed report of all the information collected.
+A thorough investigation includes interviewing witnesses and collecting supporting documents.
+From here, CNO’s Inquiries, Complaints and Reports Committee will review a detailed report of all the information collected on what happened.

 If the committee has sufficient information to prosecute, the case will be referred to the Discipline Committee for a formal hearing where evidence is presented before a Discipline Committee panel.
 At the hearing the nurse will be expected to provide testimony.
 CNO staff will support the patient throughout this process.

 There are consequences to patient sexual abuse.
 If the Discipline Committee finds the nurse guilty of sexual abuse, the nurse must attend a reprimand meeting and their certificate of registration may be revoked.
 This means the nurse will not be able to work as a nurse and care for patients for at least five years.
 At the end of the five years, the nurse will need to prove to the Discipline Committee that they are no longer a risk to the public before working as a nurse again.